 Working with an advocate can change the dynamics of your relationship with your child’s school.
 If you have had a good relationship, the school might see using an advocate as an adversarial move.
-Weigh the pros and cons and decide what is best for your child.
+Consider the pros and cons and decide what is best for your child.

-The school and I have agreed on accommodations.
+The school and I have agreed on ADHD accommodations.
 They have prepared the IEP, and they want me to sign it.
 Is there any reason not to?

 You and the attendees’ signatures make it a legal, binding document.
 Once signed, the school is now responsible for implementing the accommodations and services listed in the document.
 The school may give you a copy before you leave or mail you a finalized copy.